Relive our Commencement Address by Pete Seeger

 Finally, the reprise 52 years later of Oberlin’s Mozart's Requiem at the National Cathedral by voices and instruments of alumni (many of whom had performed in D.C.) and current students, in the intimate sanctuary of historic First Church, was a powerful and poignant tribute to our fallen classmates as well as to the tragic losses of so many in Ukraine and to gun violence in our country.
 It was impossible not to be deeply moved.

-The combined classes of ’70, ’71, and ’72 organized a series of monthly Zoom events that preceded the June reunion.
+The combined classes of ’70, ’71, and ’72 organized a series of monthly Zoom events that preceded the June reunion and are continuing beyond it.
 Below are recordings of the events.